Hackafe/lips/lip-valexiev-organizing-events.md

 ### 2.3.1.
 Event Organizer

 An event organizer is the person or the organization organizing an event.
-They may be lab members as well as external people/organizations/companies.
+They may be lab members as well as external people, organizations, companies.
+Political parties and NGOs are not eligible.

 #### Event Organizers Responsibilities: